virtmerlin/aws-sample-lab-config/README.md

 #### (-) AWS Account Requirements for This Exercise:

-- An AWS Account.  <<<< It is highly suggested to use a test/sandbox account
+- An AWS Account.  <<<< It is highly suggested to use a test/sandbox account as the lab assumes AWS Config is not currently deployed in the AWS account.
-- The Account must **NOT** have a pre-existing ConfigurationRecorder or DeliveryChannel in the target region as the CF Template will be creating default ones.
+  - If AWS Condfig was previously deployed but not in use, the account must **NOT** have a pre-existing ConfigurationRecorder or DeliveryChannel in the target region as the CF Template will be creating new/default ones.
 See this bash [script](https://github.com/virtmerlin/aws-sample-lab-config/blob/master/scripts/remove-config-default-recorders.sh) to determine if your account has existing recorders/channels and how to delete them.
-- A Multi-Region CloudTrail 'Trail' enabled and outputting to a s3 bucket. [link](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html)
+- A Multi-Region CloudTrail 'Trail' enabled and outputting to a s3 bucket.
+See this [link](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) to see how to deploy.
-- An IAM user with permissions to create the following AWS resources:
+- An IAM user with permissions to create the following AWS resources in the region:

   - AWS::CloudFormation::Stack
   - AWS::Config::ConfigRule